GridLayouts in Kivy | Python

-Kivy is a platform independent as it can be run on Android, IOS, linux and Windows etc. Kivy provides you the functionality to write the code for once and run it on different platforms.
-It is basically used to develop the Android application, but it Does not mean that it can not be used on Desktops applications.
+Kivy is a platform independent as it can be run on Android, IOS, Linux and Windows, etc. Kivy provides you the functionality to write the code for once and run it on different platforms.
+It is basically used to develop the Android application, but it does not mean that it can not be used on Desktop applications.

 Use this command To install kivy:

 Attention geek!
 Strengthen your foundations with the Python Programming Foundation Course and learn the basics.

 To begin with, your interview preparations Enhance your Data Structures concepts with the Python DS Course.
 And to begin with your Machine Learning Journey, join the Machine Learning - Basic Level Course

 Gridlayout is the function which creates the children and arrange them in a matrix format.
 It takes the available space(square) and divides that space into rows and columns then add the widgets accordingly to the resulting cells or grids.

 We can not explicitly place the widgets in a particular column/row.
 Each child is assigned a particular position automatically determined by the layout configuration and the child index in children list.
 A gridlayout must contain at least on input constraints i.e. cols and rows.
 If we do not specify the cols or rows to it, the layout gives you an exception.

 Now the Columns represent the width and the rows represents the height just like matrix.